/*******************************************************************************

 this object is defined using a lambda expression.
 Notice how the functional type of this

-lambda expression is (Card, Card) -> int
+lambda expression is (Card, Card) -> int, and thereby compatible

-with the functional type of the abstract method of Comparator<Card>
+with the functional type of the abstract method of Comparator<Card>.

 We define this helper method to have an implementation of a